16- Day Pilgrimage: Slovakia, Poland, Prague, Austria, Budapest

 Planned Itinerary:

-- Mass at the Shrine of the Divine Mercy
+- Mass at the Shrine of Częstochowa

 Following morning meal, you will set out on a scenic motor coach ride to the enchanting city of Prague.
 It is often referred to as the "City of a Hundred Spires” due to its stunning skyline filled with historic church towers.
 As you travel, take a moment to reflect on the beauty of creation surrounding you, allowing the landscape to inspire gratitude and wonder.